 Part of the problem is that customer success teams don’t necessarily engage/nurture these types of brand advocates, and even if they did, they don’t have any way to know if the executive likes to speak at events, is available to speak, and is a good speaker, let alone access that information in real time.
 However, with a structured bridge, customer success teams could tag those leaders on day one, nurture them for customer success and marketing, identify their preferences and capabilities, and streamline the ask, getting real-time customer service platform “approval” for healthy accounts only.

 YES, customer success teams need to align with marketing teams in a way that streamlines individual user and customer-base loyalty, long-term growth, and advocacy and supports customer market.
-Marketing data can add depth to the customer score, campaigns, and touchpoints.
-Platforms like the Crowdvocate platform also add insight about customer engagement, provide tools for automation, and build relationships and customer activation at scale (Tweet this!).
+Marketing data can add depth to the customer score, campaigns, and touch-points.
+Platforms like Base also add insight about customer engagement, provide tools for automation, and build relationships and customer activation at scale (Tweet this!).
 Most importantly, the customer experience can be improved, and LTV can be increased when this customer success and marketing bridge comes to life.

 Move away from the “who owns the customer” conversation and go build those bridges!

 To get started, I recommend the following: Set a Short Demo

 - Map out all customer digital touchpoints, on all platforms and in all departments.

 - Set up a marketing process, including campaigns to meet your objectives, and identify sub-activities that can be automated.